kawsurilu/TourMemories/README.md

 To run client, first run npm install and then start client by npm start.

 As database is H2-disk based, no need extra config for database.
 Initially some dummy data will be inserted.

+After running the application, register an account from register option.